Do You Want a Wild Animal Pet? Oh, Deer!

 Still there will be people who will try to make pets out of squirrels, raccoons, deer (even lions, tigers and bears) --without providing for their special needs, and without the necessary expertise to keep them healthy and happy.

-My story about capturing a baby ground squirrel relates a mostly happy experience, but at that time we were mostly ignorant about why we should not have done it . . . and it was probably illegal.
+My experience of capturing a baby ground squirrel was mostly happy.
+We enjoyed him as a pert for many years, but at that time we were ignorant about why we should not have done it . . . and it was probably illegal.

 Let wild animals be wild.